 - 1/2 cup chopped pecans, toasted

-- In a large bowl, whisk the eggs, cream, sugar, vanilla and cinnamon.
-Arrange bread in a single layer in two greased 15x10x1-in. baking pans.
+- In a large bowl, lightly beat eggs.
+Stir in the cream, sugar, vanilla and cinnamon.
+Arrange bread in a single layer in two greased 15-in. x 10-in. x 1-in. baking pans.
 Pour egg mixture over bread.
 Cover and refrigerate overnight.

 Originally published as Praline French Toast in Country Woman Christmas Annual 2002, p12